 Taste.

 Be careful with this one!
-Only include berries and fruits which you are sure are safe to eat.- I was given this tip by a very rich widow I know,.
+Only include berries and fruits which you are sure are safe to eat.- I was given this tip by a very rich widow I know.!
 She has added an Orangery and a couple of garages to the house and yes, still has her sensory garden.

-probably want to play, explore and hide-n-seek.
+Children will probably want to play, explore and hide-n-seek.

 So it's a good idea to include plants, materials and structures that will encourage play.